Seashell113/vue_project_1/README.md

 > A Vue.js project

-This is a vue project for personally practice with mint-ui and axios.
+This is a vue project for personally practice with mint-ui and axios...

 ## Build Setup